-The Public Policy Program offers a minor that provides undergraduate students with interdisciplinary training in applied social sciences.
+The Public Policy Program offers a minor that provides Undergraduate Students with interdisciplinary training in applied social sciences.

-Students who pursue the minor are required to take the courses listed on the Minor Declaration form.
+Students who pursue the minor are required to take the courses listed on the Minor Declaration Form.
 Courses are within Public Policy and its supporting disciplinary departments.
 Because University rules prohibit double-counting non-introductory courses, the requirements for a minor differ according to the student's major requirements.

 Therefore, it is required that you review your course plan with a program administrator.
 All students must take, without double counting, at least six courses for five units each toward the minor for a total of 30 units.
 It is required that students review their course plans with a program administrator.

 Students are permitted to double-count ECON 1.
 At most, 10 units of coursework may be taken as credit/no credit.
 Between ECON 102A and ECON 102B, no more than 5 units can be taken for credit/no credit.
+Between ECON 50 and ECON 51, no more than 5 units can be take for credit/no credit.
+PUBLPOL 50 must be taken for a letter grade.

 Declaring the Public Policy Minor